 Track I (102 credits) – eight terms of coursework (three pre-professional terms and five professional terms) for applicants with previous bachelor's degrees in disciplines other than architecture, or those students with coursework in architecture who are honing their skills through the integration of structural and environmental systems in their designs.
 Track I students start in the summer term, in June, unless they have been granted advanced placement during the program placement and transfer credit evaluation.
 Students in Track I join the Track II sequence after up to three semesters – summer, fall and spring – of pre-professional coursework.

-Program Placement and Transfer Credit Evaluation
+M.Arch Program Placement and Transfer Credit Evaluation

 MassArt's M.Arch Program Coordinator evaluates all applicants to the M.Arch Track I (pre-professional and professional coursework) and Track II (professional coursework) programs for placement into the appropriate track and for transfer credit or course waivers towards advanced placement.
 For more information and to submit documentation for this evaluation, see placement and transfer evaluation.